 Nationally listed buildings

+There a number of nationally listed buildings which are important to the Watford area.
 Nationally listed buildings are designated by Department of Culture, Media and Sport (DCMS) in conjunction with Historic England.
-If you would like to learn more about listed buildings; heritage planning advice; heritage at risk or research, you can visit the Historic England website.
+If you would like to learn more about listed buildings, heritage planning advice, heritage at risk or research, you can visit the Historic England website.

 In protecting Watford's heritage assets, a survey of the condition and occupancy of the Listed Buildings and Monuments in the town is made every 5-6 years.
 The work is contained in the Buildings at Risk (BAR) Report.
-The 2017 report reviews the restoration work that has been carried out on Listed assets and identifies the risks associated with harm and deterioration.
+This report reviews the restoration work that has been carried out on listed assets and identifies the risks associated with harm and deterioration.

 Little Cassiobury House